halaxa/json-machine/README.md

 <a name="in-memory-json-strings"></a>
 ### In-memory JSON strings
 There is also a method `JsonMachine::fromString()`.
-If you are forced to parse a big string and the stream is not available, JSON Machine may be better than `json_decode`.
+If you are forced to parse a big string, and the stream is not available, JSON Machine may be better than `json_decode`.
 The reason is that unlike `json_decode`, JSON Machine still traverses the JSON string one item at a time and doesn't load all resulting PHP structures into memory at once.